Utility bicycle: Traditional vs. contemporary design

-A traditional-styled European city bike includes a frame made of low-carbon high-tensile steel, black paint with chromed accessories, an opaque skirtguard, bottle dynamo, simple dynamo-powered lights, and either a single-speed or 3-speed internally geared hub.
+A traditional-styled European city bike includes a frame made of low-carbon high-tensile steel, black paint with chromed accessories, an opaque skirt guard, bottle dynamo, simple dynamo-powered lights, and either a single-speed or 3-speed internally geared hub.

 Contemporary city bikes are increasingly found in many European cities, including Amsterdam and Copenhagen.
-Dutch and Danish-made city bikes often include such features as a clear skirt guard, colors other than black, aluminum alloy or chromoly steel frame, front suspension fork, suspension seatpost, Hub dynamo, dynamo lighting with motion-and-darkness detection, magnetic lights, a 7- or 8-speed hub, adjustable kickstand, child seats, and a headlight integrated into the front fork.
+Dutch and Danish-made city bikes often include such features as a clear skirt guard, colors other than black, aluminium alloy or chromoly steel frame, front suspension fork, suspension seatpost, hub dynamo, dynamo lighting with motion-and-darkness detection, magnetic lights, a 7- or 8-speed hub, adjustable kickstand, child seats, and a headlight integrated into the front fork.
 Newer German models, on the other hand, tend to incorporate a less is more philosophy.

 Suitability compared to hybrid or commuter bikes

 The suitability and availability of fully outfitted city bikes depends on multiple factors, including local terrain, city density, car traffic, weather, and bicycle infrastructure.
 Traditional European city bikes are optimized for short-distance, frequent transportation over flat terrain in urban settings.
-However, such bikes are also used in hilly Switzerland—although they're an extremely rare sighte there, due to their heavier weight and inefficient geometry—, including Basel and Bern, where 23% and 15% of daily trips are made by bicycle respectively.
+However, such bikes are also used in hilly Switzerland, including Basel and Bern, where 23% and 15% of daily trips are made by bicycle respectively.

-A fully outfitted European city bike or heavy utility roadster typically weighs 35–50 pounds (16–23 kg), compared with 14–22 pounds (6–10 kg) for the average road racing bike and 22–29 pounds (10–13 kg) for the typical modern mountain bike, touring bicycle, or hybrid city bike, commuter, or cross bike.
+A fully outfitted European city bike or heavy utility roadster typically weighs 16–23 kg (35–50 lbs), compared with 6–10 kg (14–22 lbs) for the average road racing bike and 10–13 kg (22–29 lbs) for the typical modern mountain bike, touring bicycle, or hybrid city bike, commuter, or cross bike.
 A steel-frame European city bike with hub gear, chain case, and other features is heavier and more difficult to ride uphill than a road bike.
 A steel-frame bike is more cumbersome to carry and store, so it might not be the best choice for commuters needing to transport their bicycles on public transportation nor cyclists living or working in upper floor residences.
 Instead, European city bikes are often locked and stored outside businesses or residences, even during inclement weather.
 For easier carrying and storage, makers of European city bikes provide features similar to city bikes on folding bicycles.
 In the Netherlands, many modern city bikes are also available with an aluminum alloy frame, significantly reducing weight to partly overcome the practical difficulties with a heavier bike.